Sjord/Sjord.github.io/_posts/2016-09-19-ssrf-in-ladesk-liveagent.md

         "S": "4916cf1dffaf5641xxxxx5b01c878b8"
     }

 This request configures host 192.168.101.1 and port 22 as the SMTP server.
-The response shows information about the SSH server:
+The response shows information about the SSH server running on that port:

     {
         "F": [